LejoLevan/slm_pipeline/README.md

 There is also logic for logging defined in the main function.

 ### Preprocess
-Preprocessing is the stage that focuses on preparing the dataset for training.
+Preprocess is the stage that focuses on preparing the dataset for training.
 Here data is briefly cleaned before then being ran through the tokenizer to produce examples that are then labeled in relation to where the given answer is in within the given context.
 The dataset must be tokenzied as the model understands tokens rather than raw data when training.

 Datasets must follow SQuAD format where an entry may look like: